 Step 3: Regain Active Status

-How to Transfer Your CNA License to Alabama
+How to Transfer a CNA License to Alabama

 Step 1: Confirm Eligibility